mrsingh-rishi/paytm-wallet/README.md

   - Receive payments from users and other merchants

 - **Bank Webhooks**: Two Express servers handle bank webhooks for adding money to the wallet and bank account, ensuring secure and efficient transaction processing.

+- **Dummy Netbanking App**: Simulates real-world netbanking interactions to enhance system testing and validation.
+  - Allows users to initiate transactions from their bank accounts.
+  - Upon transaction completion, calls the webhook to notify the system.
+  - Enables thorough testing of webhook handling mechanisms for secure and efficient transaction processing.

 ## Tech Stack